Four reasons why bible-based dream interpretation can be fun – in the context of a relationship with God.

 1. Dreams are like puzzles to solve

-I had been contemplating writing a new article for my Biblical Tools series, based on puns and wordplay, and I was thinking how understanding dreams is a bit like solving puzzles.
-I remembered how my parents loved doing the Telegraph crossword (the cryptic one) and thought I might take a photo of one to use in my blog post.
+I had been and thinking about how interpreting dreams is a bit like solving puzzles.
+Then I remembered how my parents loved doing the Telegraph crossword (the cryptic one) and thought I might take a photo of one to use in this blog post.

-I arrived at their house and went into the kitchen.
-Look at this photo I took of what they had open on the table:
+I arrived at their house, and this is my photo of what they had open on the kitchen table:

-They had literally only filled in one clue, and the answer was … ‘DREAMS’!
+They had only filled in one clue, and the answer was … ‘DREAMS’!
 The clue (6 across) even says, “Daughter has lots.”
-I am their daughter and I have lots of dreams – in fact that’s what my blog is all about.
-I couldn’t have planned a more appropriate example even if I’d tried, so I think it was a prompt from above to share this with you today!
+I am their daughter and I have lots of dreams; in fact, that’s what my blog is all about!
+I couldn’t have planned a more appropriate example, even if I’d tried.

-The cryptic crossword is more than just a simple crossword – you have to think outside the box to get the answer.
-Let’s take the above example:
+The Telegraph cryptic crossword is more than just a simple crossword: You have to think creatively to find the answer.
+Let’s take the example in the above picture: